|

 Volume measures the amount of three-dimensional space a solid object occupies, expressed in cubic units (cm³, m³, in³, ft³).
 The volume formula depends on the shape: rectangular prism: V = l × w × h; cylinder: V = πr²h; cone: V = ⅓πr²h; sphere: V = 4/3πr³.
 Volume is tested on the SAT Math section and covered in Florida MAFS geometry standards (grades 7–11).

-Volume is the measure of how much three-dimensional space an object takes up.
-Unlike area — which measures a flat surface in square units — volume measures the interior of a solid shape in cubic units.
-In Florida MAFS geometry standards (MAFS.7.G.B.6 and MAFS.912.G-GMD.1), students are expected to calculate the volume of prisms, cylinders, pyramids, cones, and spheres.
-These same shapes appear regularly on the SAT Math section.
+Volume is how much three-dimensional space an object takes up.
+Unlike area, which measures a flat surface in square units, volume measures the interior of a solid in cubic units.
+Florida MAFS standards (MAFS.7.G.B.6, MAFS.912.G-GMD.1) expect students to find the volume of prisms, cylinders, pyramids, cones, and spheres, the same shapes the SAT tests.

-The volume formula you use depends on the shape.
-Below are the five shapes tested in Florida MAFS geometry and on the SAT Math section — learn all five.
+The formula you use depends on the shape.
+These five cover every volume question on Florida MAFS and the SAT, learn all five.

 |---|---|---|